Summary of the main entry routes, where to find more information and where to apply.

 Police constable entry programme (PCEP)

-The PCEP is a new entry programme that does not require you to study for a qualification during probation.
+The PCEP does not require you to study for a qualification during probation.
 This route normally takes two years, after which, if you successfully complete probation, you become a PC.
-You are likely to need a level 3 qualification to join (two A-levels or the equivalent).
+As set out in Police Regulation 10, you are likely to need a level 3 qualification to join (two A Levels or equivalent).

 Degree and degree holder routes